tmatic-trading/crypto-platform/README.md

 * TICKER - instrument symbol is the same as presented in the exchange API.
 * SYMBOL - unique instrument symbol within the exchange corresponding to the ticker, with the exception of the spot category, where the symbol matches as "instrument baseCoin / instrument quoteCoin", examble "BTC/USDT".
 * CATEGORY - instrument category.
 Possible values ​​depend on the specific exchange.
 Example: "linear", "inverse", "quanto", "spot", "option", etc.
-* SIDE - side of a transaction: "Buy", "Sell", "Fund" - "funding".
+* SIDE - side of a transaction: "Buy", "Sell", "Fund" (funding), "Delivery" - appears when the exchange closes an open position after the instrument expires.
 * QTY - transaction volume.
 * QTY_REST - rest of transaction volume after partial execution.
 * PRICE - order price.